-Day 10: Tuesday 25 November, Cradle Mountain - Barrington - Westbury - Launceston
+Day 10: Tuesday 24 November, Cradle Mountain - Barrington - Mole Creek - Westbury - Launceston

+- Jennifer Stackhouse's Garden, Barrington

+- Wychwood Garden, Mole Creek (to be confimed)

-- Jennifer Stackhouse's Garden, Barrington - Private garden of Peter Wright, Westbury
+- Private garden of Peter Wright, Westbury

 Jennifer Stackhouse is a renowned Australian garden writer, editor and author of several gardening books who moved from NSW in July 2014 to a one-acre garden in Tasmania's lush northwest.
 She was attracted by the timber Federation home set in an old garden with a small orchard and mature trees that had been lovingly planted and tended for 28 years by keen gardeners.
 The area she now calls home enjoys a cool climate with high rainfall and has rich red soil.
 We'll be able to admire foxgloves, poppies, peonies, clematis, roses, rhododendrons and dogwoods, hear about the changes she has made and what it's like making a 'cool' change.